neilhewitt/K8090-Managed-Client/README.md

 If you specify an out of range index, that command will be ignored and/or null returned.
 Exceptions are not thrown for out of range indexes.

-## Events ##

-The client exposes two events, ***OnRelayStateChanged*** and ***OnButtonStateChanged***.
-These are fired when the state of a relay or button changes (for example, when you give the command to set it OFF when it is ON, or when the button in Toggle mode is pressed) and provide a *RelayStatus* or *ButtonStatus* object for that relay or button.
-When multiple relays change state at the same time, this event will fire once for each relay.
-They do not fire for changes to *ButtonMode* or timer settings.

-The client also exposes the event ***OnRelayTimerExpired***.
-This supplies a *RelayStatus* for a relay whose timer has just expired.
-Note that both ***OnRelayStateChanged*** and ***OnRelayTimerExpired*** will fire for the same relay at this point.

 ## Timers ##

 Each relay has a timer with a value in seconds which can be triggered.
 When the timer is started, the relay is set to ON, and when it expires, the relay is set to OFF.
 Timer values are stored in EEPROM on the board, so if you change the default delay using ***SetRelayTimerDefaultDelay***, this delay is stored when the board is powered down and restored when it is powered up again.
 You can also start the timer for each relay with a custom delay which is not stored and does not affect the default delay by using ***SetAndStartRelayTimers***.
 You can query the delay attached to one or more relays with ***GetRelayTimerDelays***, and if you need to find out how much time is remaining on a timer that has been started, ***GetRelayTimerDelaysRemaining*** is the API you need.

+## Events ##

+The client exposes two events, ***OnRelayStateChanged*** and ***OnButtonStateChanged***.
+These are fired when the state of a relay or button changes (for example, when you give the command to set it OFF when it is ON, or when the button in Toggle mode is pressed) and provide a *RelayStatus* or *ButtonStatus* object for that relay or button.
+When multiple relays change state at the same time, this event will fire once for each relay.
+They do not fire for changes to *ButtonMode* or timer settings.

+The client also exposes the events ***OnRelayTimerStarted*** and ***OnRelayTimerExpired***.
+These fire when a timer starts and expires respectively, and each supplies a *RelayStatus* for the relay whose timer has just started or expired.
+Note that the ***OnRelayStateChanged*** event will also fire for the same relay as well when the timer starts or expires.

 ## RelayStatus ##